-Windows Explorer or File Explorers a program that is very integral to Windows operations.
+Windows File Explorer is a program that is very integral to Windows operations.
 Here, you see different files, folders displayed in a hierarchy.
 The program lets you easily copy, move, rename, and search for files and folders.
 For example, you can open a folder that contains a file you want to copy or move, and then drag the file to another folder or drive.
 File Explorer is a File manager.
-It finds immense use in daily operations, ranging from opening files to transferring them to a different location such as USB drive.
+It finds immense use in daily operations, ranging from opening files to transferring them to a different location such as a USB drive.

 - Preview Pane – The Preview pane gives a sneak preview of media and document files.

-Sometimes, your Windows Explorer may not display the left side Navigation Pane properly or may appear all grayed out – a possible reason could be file or registry corruption.
-What do you do under such circumstances.
+Sometimes, your Windows Explorer may not display the left-side Navigation Pane or Sidebar properly or may appear all grayed out – a possible reason could be file or registry corruption.
+What do you do under such circumstances?
 Well, you may try this:

-Open and elevated command prompt, type the following and hit Enter:
+Open an elevated command prompt, type the following and hit Enter:

 regsvr32 /i shdocvw

 After the command successfully runs, restart your computer.
 Your Explorer should now display the left folder pane properly.

 In Windows 11, to heck, if you have by mistake unchecked the option to show the Navigation Pane, click on View > Show.

 Select Navigation pane there if it is unchecked.